Wind-WindKids/winding/samples/sophieandwind/sun.md

 The diamond kite would fly best, balanced and right aspect ratio for the kite.
 Correct answer is to circle #2, cross out #1, #3, #4, #5, and #6.

 --
+weight_of_cross: page, text, centered
+--
+"Imagine you fly a kite with Wind.
+ But instead of a kite,
+ it is a wooden cross.

+Would it fly?”, Sophie asked.

+Students looked at her, confused, then laughed.
+“No, of course not.”

+“In the sky it is the same.
+A cross too heavy cannot rise.
+But if it is light, it flies.
+A kite is more than a cross.”

+--